microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getteamsuseractivitycounts.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get the number of Microsoft Teams activities by activity type.
-The activity types are number of teams chat messages, private chat messages, calls, and meetings.
 The activities are performed by Microsoft Teams licensed users.

 ## Permissions